vanus-labs/docs/content/connectors/source/mongodb.md

 ## Quickstart

 ### Prerequisites
-- Have container runtime (i.e., docker).
+- Have a container runtime (i.e., docker).
 - have a Mongodb database.

 ### Step 1: Create a Config.yaml file
-Create a new file name config.yaml with the following command.
+Create a new file name config.yaml with the following command:

 ```shell
 cat << EOF > config.yml